the-last-book-on-mlops/the-last-book-on-mlops/README.md

 Our experiences helping teams apply Machine Learning and automation globally inspired this book.
 We've worked with public organizations and private-sector companies, from those among the largest in the world to others at the startup stage.
 If you're looking for a book willing to dive into the technical aspects of MLOps in plain English, this is one for you.

-Also, we hope you will find reading an AI-generated book as enlightening as it was *writing* it.
-Whether you're in a career navigating the waves of digital transformation, an educator looking to understand the applications of AI or a policymaker grappling with its societal implications, we hope it'll give you a glimpse into the future.
+Also, we hope reading an AI-generated book is as enlightening as _writing_ it.
+Whether you're in a career navigating the waves of digital transformation, an educator looking to understand the applications of AI or a policymaker grappling with its societal implications, reading this book will give you a glimpse into the future.

 ## Who is our co-author 🤖🦾